-tcp_conn_req_max_q

 Description The default maximum number of pending TCP connections for a TCP listener waiting to be accepted by accept(3SOCKET).

-See also "tcp_conn_req_max_q0" on page 127.
+See also "tcp_conn_req_max_q0" on page 123.

-Default 128

-Range 1 to 4,294,967,296

-Dynamic?
-Yes

 When to Change For applications such as web servers that might receive several connection requests, the default value might be increased to match the incoming rate.

 Do not increase the parameter to a very large value.
 The pending TCP connections can consume excessive memory.
 And if an application is not fast enough to handle that many connection requests in a timely fashion because the number of pending TCP connections is too large, new incoming requests might be denied.

 Note that increasing tcp_conn_req_max_q does not mean that applications can have that many pending TCP connections.
 Applications can use listen(3SOCKET) to change the maximum number of pending TCP connections for each socket.
 This parameter is the maximum an application can use listen() to set the number to.
-This means that even if this parameter is set to a very large value, the actual maximum number for a socket might be much less than tcp_conn_req_max_q, depending on the value used in listen().
+This means that even if this parameter is set to a very large value, the actual maximum number for a socket might be much less than tcp conn req max q, depending on the value used in listen().

-Commitment Level Unstable

-tcp_conn_req_max_q0

--
+tcp conn req max q0

-Description The default maximum number of incomplete (three-way handshake not yet finished) pending TCP connections for a TCP listener.
+Description The default maximum number of incomplete

+(three-way handshake not yet finished) pending

+TCP connections for a TCP listener.

-Refer to RFC 793 for more information on TCP three-way handshake.
-See also "tcp_conn_req_max_q" on page 127.
+Refer to RFC 793 for more information on TCP

-Default 1024

-Range 0 to 4,294,967,296
+three-way handshake.
+See also

+"tcp conn req max q" on page 123.

-Dynamic?
-Yes When to Change For applications, such as web servers that might receive excessive connection requests, you can increase the default value to match the incoming rate.
+When to Change For applications, such as web servers that might receive excessive connection requests, you can increase the default value to match the incoming rate.

 The following explains the relationship between tcp_conn_req_max_q0 and the maximum number of pending connections for each socket.

 When a connection request is received, TCP first checks if the number of pending TCP connections (three-way handshake is done) waiting to be accepted exceeds the maximum (N) for the listener.
 If the connections are excessive, the request is denied.
 If the number of connections is allowable, then TCP checks if the number of incomplete pending TCP connections exceeds the sum of N and tcp_conn_req_max_q0.
 If it does not, the request is accepted.
 Otherwise, the oldest incomplete pending TCP request is dropped.

-Commitment Level Unstable Changes From Previous Release See "tcp_conn_req_max_q0" on page 153 for more information.
+Changes From Previous Release See "tcp_conn_req_max_q0" on page 155 for more information.